amcman/MosaHackathonMotivateApp/README.md

 <img src="homescreen.png" width = 200>
 </p>

   When you're done, hit the Continue button on the bottom.
+7. You should now be at a page where you can enter messages.

-7. On your phone, you should receive a welcome text like so, after all steps are complete.
+9. On your phone, you should receive a welcome text like so, after all steps are complete.
 Make sure to leave the program open on the computer during the entire duration of your goal to continue receiving messages.

 <p align="center">
 <img src="WelcomeTextMsg.png" width = 200>